roe-dl/weewx-skymap-almanac/README.md

   Optional.
 Default is 6.0.
 This is, how you would see the sky in a clear night in the middle of nowhere.
 Try 4.0 if that looks more the way you know the sky in the night to be.
+  Please note, the larger the magnitude, the fainter the star.
 * `show_stars`: Flag whether to include stars in the map.
 Optional.
   Default `True`.
 * `show_timestamp`: Flag whether to include the timestamp.
 Optional.